IMPACT Proposal Guidelines

 - Conduct a Google search by community and location.

-- Think about who you know and mine those relationships (present and past).
+- Think about who you know and mine those relationships (past and present).

 - Check out alternative lists such as Opportunity Knocks.